Côte d'Ivoire: Post-Disaster Needs Assessment, Recovery Framework and Technical Studies for Urban Resilience to Flood

 Context and objectives

-In addition to supporting the development of a PDNA and Recovery Framework, the ACP-EU NDRR project informs with in-depth studies the preparation of the World Bank-financed "Abidjan Urban Resilience" project.
+In addition to supporting the development of a PDNA and Recovery Framework, this ACP-EU NDRR project informs with in-depth studies the preparation of the World Bank-financed "Abidjan Urban Resilience" project.
 The Abidjan Urban Resilience project provides physical investments aiming at reducing flood risk and improving access to resilient infrastructures, such as drainage systems and waste management.
 Abidjan is namely increasingly vulnerable to coastal flooding, erosion, and landslide risk.
 The city is exposed to heavy precipitation during the rainy season, an increasing number of settlements is located along flood-prone banks, and the population of Abidjan has more than doubled since 2001 whereas urban planning has not kept pace with this rapid urbanization.

 Component 1: Abidjan PDNA & Recovery Framework.
-Activities under this component include:
+Activities under this component included: